Money Transfer Services with SWIFT

 A wire transfer is in many cases a good solution to send money quickly, whether domestically or internationally.
 Payments sent by wire are nearly instant while providing a secure and reliable delivery.
-In some cases, a wire transfer and cashier’s check might be the only two options available to you for certain types of purchases; such as a house.
+In some cases, a wire or money transfer might be the only two options available to you for certain types of purchases; such as a house.
 Many times it is the benefactor that wants the guaranteed funds delivered in a timely fashion.

-Though, as the term “wire transfer” is broadly used to describe many types of transfers, it is important to verify the requirements are explained when a person requests a wire transfer.
+Though, as the term “wire transfer” is broadly used to describe many types of transfers, it is important to verify the requirements are explained when a person requests a wire.
 Generally when a person requests for a “bank wire”, they are anticipating a standard bank-to-bank transfer.
-If this is not the case, a money transfer service or other electronic payments could be used to send funds.
+If this is not the case, another electronic payment method could be used to send funds.

-Many people choose to use wire transfers since the money is transferred quickly, most times in as little as 1-2 days.
+Many people choose to use wires for transfers since the money is sent quickly, most times in as little as 1-2 days.
 If you are located within the US, you have the possibility of a same-day transfer, but this can vary from bank to bank.
 International transfers will usually take an additional day or two to be completed.

 Unfortunately, unlike wires, checks can be returned by banks when there are insufficient funds to cover the amount.
-Therefore, businesses selling a service or merchandise find that using a wire transfer can be more secure than a check.
+Therefore, businesses selling a service or merchandise find that using a transfer by wire can be more secure than a check.